TRAPSOULest1999/Blockchain-Transaction/README.md

 # Blockchain-Transaction
-A System which uses Zero-knowledge Proofs for Authentication and Authorisation
+A System which uses Zero-knowledge Proofs for Authentication and Authorisation of digital payments

 # How System Works
 ...